JL00001/PF525-Parameter-Writer/README.md

 GUI at some point; cleaning up code base

 # CREDITS
 ottowayi's wounderful pycomm3. https://github.com/ottowayi/pycomm3 Of which this codebase would not be possible.
 My codebase is just a object wrapper of sorts on his library.
-His library does the low level CIP network packet creation and he has helped many times during development of this code base.
+His library does the low level CIP network packet creation and he has helped many times during development of this codebase.